Shaked/bitbucket-commit-url-plugin/README.md

 # Description

-A quicker way to get Stash's commit URL.
+This plugin shows Bitbucket\Stash's commit URL after a `git push` in order to speed up the process of sharing the commit URL.

 ## Example